‘Serial killer’: NC man connected to the disappearances, deaths of 4 women - NewsBreak

 ‘Serial killer’: NC man connected to the disappearances, deaths of 4 women

 GREENVILLE COUNTY, S.C.
-(WSPA) – Greenville County Sheriff Hobart Lewis called a North Carolina man a “serial killer” after he was connected to the disappearances or deaths of four women.
+(WSPA) – Greenville County Sheriff Hobart Lewis categorized a North Carolina man as “serial killer” after an investigation revealed his ties to the disappearances and deaths of four women.

-“Make no mistake that he is categorized as a serial killer,” Sheriff Lewis said during a press conference Wednesday morning.
+“Make no mistake that he is a serial killer,” Sheriff Lewis said during a press conference Wednesday morning.

 Evidence presented in court showed that on the morning of August 27, 2021, Printz traveled from his North Carolina home to Travelers Rest where he met Edna Suttles, 80, of Travelers Rest, at a Food Loin off of US-25.